CSB-KUL/yMap/README.md

 # yMap

-yMap is a python based automated method to map yeast variants to proteins post translational modifications and functional regions like proteins domains, proteins-DNA binding domains, proteins structural regions, proteins active and binding sites mapping and proteins network visualisation.
+yMap is a python based automated method to map yeast variants to
+            proteins post translational modifications
+            and other functional regions like:
+                proteins domains,
+                proteins-DNA binding domains,
+                proteins structural regions,
+                proteins active and binding sites mapping
+                proteins network visualisation.

     Contents